apexkv/facebook-clone/README.md

 -   **Posts Management**:

-    -   Users can create, edit, delete, and view posts.
+    -   Users can create, delete and view posts.
     -   Features like commenting and liking posts are supported.

 -   **Friendship Management**: